EMPLOYEES

 Guest Workers Management System

-In 2021, we have revised our Guest Workers Policy to incorporate the key elements on human rights protection which include reimbursement of statutory recruitment fees, no withholding of passports, execution of employment contracts in the source countries, no withholding of wages and no penalty for premature repatriation.
+In UP, we have revised our Guest Workers Policy to incorporate the key elements on human rights protection which includes, no Guest Worker shall pay any fees related to recruitments to come and work for UP, no withholding of passports, and personal documents, execution of employment contracts in the source countries, no withholding of wages and no penalty for premature repatriation.

 Guest Workers Repatriation and Leave